How to Guide for Solving Issues

 Radiators not heating properly.

 If you radiators are not heating properly, cold at the top, hot at the bottom, make sure that the air has been taken out of the system by ‘bleeding’ the radiators.
-In order to do this you will need a radiator bleed key available from any hardware store.
+In order to do this you will need a radiator bleed key available from any DIY store.
+You can also buy them from Amazon.
 Please take care when turning the valve and have a cloth ready to catch any droplets of water which may escape.
-Ensure that the heating is switched off and fit the key into the bleed valve and carefully turn it anti clockwise, normally only requires a half turn.
+Ensure that the heating is switched off and fit the key into the bleed valve and carefully turn it anti clockwise, it normally only requires a half turn.
 The air will start escaping, when water begins to dribble out all the air has been removed so just return bleed valve to previous position.
 Then switch on you heating and check there are no leaks from the valve.
 Finally top up the boiler as above if necessary.
+There is a link below to a video which will show you how to bleed radiators.

 If you smell gas or think that you may have a gas leak somewhere then you should call Transco Gas Emergencies line straight away on 0800 111 999.
 Open your windows and doors to let air in, make sure all gas appliances are turned off and turn the gas off at the mains if possible.
 Do not turn lights on or off and avoid using other electrical switches and appliances.
 Do not smoke, light a match or any other naked flame.